ELITR/SLTev/README.md

 #### Evaluating ASR

 In basic speech recognition evaluation, timing is ignored.
-For this type of evaluation, use the following command and provide ASR output (``asr``) and the golden transcript without timestamps (``source``):
+For this type of evaluation, use the following command and provide ASR output (``asr``) and the golden transcript without timestamps (``ost``):

 ```
 ASReval -i file1 file2 ... -f file1_format file2_format ...